 The main aim of Home Economics in schools is to help to prepare students for the important aspects of everyday living and the adult responsibilities of family life.
 Regardless of social, cultural or ethnic background, students will gain the competence needed to make informed choices in matters of hygiene, safety, health, diet and consumer issues.

 Two fully equipped modern kitchens.
 Secure storage area for project work.
-Wide array of Singer and Janome sewing machines, including overlocking and computerized machines.
+A wide array of Singer and Janome sewing machines, including overlocking and computerized machines.

 What sets Home Economics in Alex apart from other schools?